Nonparametric causal mediation analysis for stochastic interventional (in)direct effects: Mediation analysis for the population intervention effects

-Let $A$ denote a continuous or categorical treatment variable, let $Y$ denote a continuous or binary outcome, let $Z$ denote a mediator, let $W$ denote a vector of observed pre-treatment covariates, and let $L$ denote an intermediate (mediator-outcome) confounder affected by treatment.
-We formalize the causal inference problem using the following nonparametric structural equation model (NPSEM).
-Assume
+Let $A$ denote a continuous or categorical exposure, $Y$ denote a continuous or binary outcome, $Z$ denote mediator(s), $W$ denote a vector of observed pre-exposure covariates, and $L$ denote an intermediate (mediator--outcome) confounder affected by exposure.
+The nonparametric structural equation model (NPSEM) formalizes the problem:

 In the NPSEM (\ref{eq:npsem}), $U=(U_W,U_A,U_L,U_Z,U_Y)$ is a vector of exogenous factors, and the functions $f$ are assumed deterministic but unknown.
 This mechanistic model is assumed to generate the observed data $O$; it encodes several fundamental assumptions.
 First, an implicit temporal ordering $W \rightarrow A \rightarrow L \rightarrow Z \rightarrow Y$ is assumed.
 Second, each variable (i.e., $\{W, A, L, Z, Y\}$) is assumed to be generated from the corresponding deterministic function of the observed variables that precede it temporally, plus an exogenous variable denoted by $U$.
 Each exogenous variable is assumed to contain all unobserved causes of the corresponding observed variable.
-Unlike the mediation effects for stochastic interventions presented in~\citet{diaz2020causal}, we consider an intermediate confounder $L$ that is affected by treatment; our results generalize the methodology of~\citet{diaz2020causal}, extending their (in)direct effects to settings with intermediate confounding.
 For a random variable $X$, let $X_a$ denote the counterfactual outcome observed in a hypothetical world in which $\P(A=a)=1$.
-For example, we have $L_a = f_L(a, W,U_L)$, $Z_a=f_Z(L_a, a, W,U_Z)$, and $Y_a=f_Y(Z_a, L_a, a, W,U_Y)$.
+For example, we have $L_a = f_L(a, W,U_L)$, $Z_a=f_Z(L_a, a, W,U_Z)$, and $Y_a=f_Y(Z_a, L_a, a, W, U_Y)$.
 Likewise, we let $Y_{a,z} = f_Y(z, L_a, a, W,U_Y)$ denote the value of the outcome in a hypothetical world where $\P(A = a, Z = z)=1$.
-Figure~\ref{fig:dag} represents model (\ref{eq:npsem}) in terms of a directed acyclic graph.
+Figure~\ref{fig:dag} represents model~\eqref{eq:npsem} in terms of a directed acyclic graph (DAG).